Moley Robotics

-Moley Robotics is a robotics company headquartered in London, United Kingdom, that was developed, created and put in the market as the first robotic kitchen based on a multifunctional cooking platform.
+Moley Robotics is a robotics company headquartered in London, United Kingdom, that has developed the "first robotic kitchen" based on a multifunctional cooking platform.

 Moley Robotics was founded by Russian and British mathematician, computer scientist and entrepreneur Mark Oleynik in 2015 to create service robots for kitchen use.
-He is best known for creating the first robot kitchen, The Moley Robotic Kitchen (MK1).

 History

 Moley Robotics was named after its creator: M. Oleynik.
 It trades as Moley Services UK Ltd.

-Mark Oleynik, a computer scientist, founded the Moley Robotics as a way to have good food at home without the skills to make it.
+Moley Robotics was founded with the aim of providing good food at home without the skills to make it.
 In 2015, Moley Robotics started working on a robotic kitchen, which made its debut at the Hannover Messe industrial robotics trade fair in Hannover, Germany in April 2015.

-In six years, Moley Robotics went from the robotic kitchen Proof of Concept to a market-ready robotic cooking platform.
-A cooking platform with a robotic system is augmented with a smart kitchen environment.
-A team of more than 100 engineers worldwide worked on creating Moley Robotic Kitchen.
+In six years, Moley Robotics moved from a Proof of Concept to a market-ready robotic cooking platform, augmented with a smart kitchen environment.